Skip to main content

 SPANISH 10

-Students will engage in conversations with each other and teacher, comprehend written and spoken language, recognize the relationships between Spanish letter patterns, pronunciation and meaning.
+Students will engage in classroom conversations, comprehend written and spoken language, and recognize the relationships between Spanish letter patterns, pronunciation and meaning.
 They will develop strategies to increase understanding of vocabulary and grammar (present tense of verbs, numbers, stem-changing verbs, family structures, and the present progressive).
+No previous experience in Spanish is needed.

 SPANISH 11

-Students will engage in conversations with each other and teacher, comprehend written and spoken language, recognize the relationships between Spanish letter patterns, pronunciation, and meaning.
-They will develop strategies to increase understanding of vocabulary and grammar (verbs in the preterite, object pronouns, comparisons, reflexive verbs, travel, fashion, food).
+Students will engage in classroom conversations, comprehend written and spoken language, and recognize the relationships between Spanish letter patterns, pronunciation, and meaning.
+They will develop strategies to increase understanding of vocabulary and grammar (verbs in the preterite, object pronouns, comparisons, travel and fashion).

 SPANISH 12

-Students will engage in conversations with each other and teacher, comprehend written and spoken language, recognize the relationships between Spanish letter patterns, pronunciation and meaning.
-They will develop strategies to increase understanding of vocabulary and grammar (regular and irregular verbs in the preterite review, imperfect tense, subjunctive, and imperative use; vocabulary around the health, technology, and the environment).
+Students will engage in classroom conversations, comprehend written and spoken language, and create original compositions.
+They will develop strategies to increase understanding of vocabulary and grammar (regular and irregular verbs in the preterite, imperfect tense, subjunctive, and imperative use; vocabulary around food, holidays, and health).

 Back to top